City A-TAX and HTAX Grants

 Questions should be directed to Suzi Sale, Tourism Director, 803-432-2421 or firstname.lastname@example.org.

-Hospitality Tax Grant applications will be accepted on a rolling basis for the 2021-2022 fiscal year ending June 30, 2022.
+Hospitality Tax Grant applications are be accepted on a rolling basis for the 2022-2023 fiscal year ending June 30, 2023.

-If you have any questions about either funding program, please contact the Finance Department at 803-432-2421.
+If you have any questions about either funding program or are having trouble accessing the applications or reporting forms, please contact the Finance Department at 803-432-2421.